-And quite often, I realize a considerable discrepancy between people’s understanding and perceptions and the experience I’ve made when setting up KPIs and real-time dashboard for many clients.
+And quite often, I realize a considerable discrepancy between people’s understanding and perceptions and the experience I’ve made when setting up KPIs and real-time dashboards for many clients.

 That’s why I put together 12 of the most important and most often made statements — and explain why they are wrong and sometimes even dangerous.

 #1 — Airline Operations Dashboards Are Only For Operations Control Center

 A statement I heard so many times in my career — and probably the one most wrong.
 Indeed, the Operations Control Center is a department that comes to one’s mind first when thinking about real-time operations dashboards.
 And OCC is a department that definitely benefits from using a real-time dashboard.
 When I take a look at our clients, all of them have equipped their OCCs with a dashboard.

 But here comes the but: OCC is only one department that benefits from real-time dashboards.
 And there are many more out there.
 Operations Manager, C-Level Executives, Ground Staff, Flight Crew, Flight Operations, Cabin Crew, Briefing Rooms, Customer Communication Center — this list is endless.

 Quite often, other departments/people than the OCC can realize even more benefits from using real-time operations dashboards.
 Why?
 Because previously, they had almost NO access to this information.

 Summarized: OCC definitely is a must-have user group.
 However, if only used in OCC, you waste a huge, huge potential.